issagith/nanoTabSTAR/docs/pretrain_corpus.md

 - Implement "on-the-fly" tokenization in the `DataLoader`.
 - Easily inspect the data being fed to the model.

-To use the corpus, simply iterate through the HDF5 groups and sample batches of texts and numerical values for your training loop.
-The `TabSTARDataLoader` provided in this repository handles:
+To use the corpus, the `TabSTARDataLoader` provided in this repository handles:
-- Random sampling of datasets.
-- On-the-fly tokenization using any HuggingFace tokenizer.
+- **Epoch-based Batching**: It generates a fixed number of batches per dataset (max 2048 samples) to ensure balanced training.
+- **Global Shuffling**: It pools batches from all datasets and shuffles them, ensuring the model alternates between tasks.
+- **On-the-fly Tokenization**: Using the E5 tokenizer.
+- **Feature Sampling**: It automatically handles datasets with many columns by sampling a subset of features (max 200) to fit in memory.
-- Generation of **attention masks** required for the model's mean pooling strategy.
+- **Attention Masks**: Generation of masks required for the model's mean pooling strategy.